-They will have guided reading sessions, three times per week, where the reading materials used will progressively build and extend the children's reading skills.
+Whole class reading sessions are held three times per week to explicitly teach reading, one long and two shorter sessions.
+Texts are chosen to engage and extend our children.
 The children will be encouraged to develop mental models of the books they read.
-Through questioning, modelling by the teacher, opportunities for discussions, making inferences and explanations about the subject matter, vocabulary and language structures, the children will deepen their comprehension and understanding of the literature covered.
+Through questioning, modelling by the teacher, choral reading, opportunities for discussions and explanations about the subject matter, vocabulary and language structures, the children will deepen their comprehension and understanding of the literature covered.